Cold granular targets slow the bulk freezing of an impacting droplet: Discussion

 Lastly, the effect of grain size, $d_g$, needs further attention.
-Recall that the two critical freezing temperatures, $\Delta T_c$ and $\Delta T_r$, are defined by comparison to relevant time scales.
-The onset undercooling temperature of the rapid-freezing regime, $\Delta T_r$, by matching $\tau_{f}$ with the inertia timescale, increases with $d_g^2$.
-However, $\Delta T_c$ characterizing the complete solidification is essential.
-Complete freezing of the wetted pores is the precondition for the rapid-freezing phenomena, namely $\Delta T_r<\Delta T_c$ is unrealistic.
-The value of $\Delta T_c$, given by $\tau_{f}=\tau_{F}$, is independent on $d_g$, since both $\tau_{f}$ and $\tau_{F}$ scale with $d_g^2$ [Eq.~\ref{eq.tauf} and \ref{eq.tauF}].
-Therefore, there is a critical grain size, $d_g^*$, for which rapid-freezing occurs at $\Delta T_r=\Delta T_c$.
-Further decreasing the grain size does not offer a lower threshold for the rapid-freezing process and the shielding effect.
-For the material used in this study, $d_g^*$ is about 80\si{\micro\meter}.
-Nevertheless, for such a small grain size, the inertia of individual grains is so reduced that the time scales of their motion driven by the stresses of the impacting droplet may become relevant, which causes rearrangements of pores.
-Simulations, theories and experiments give a shear stress scale $\sigma\sim\sqrt{\eta\rho_l U^3/D_0}$~\cite{Roisman2009,Eggers2010,NouhouBako2016,Philippi2016,Sun2022}.
-The sliding timescale of grains under shear can thus be estimated as $\tau_g=\sqrt{2\rho_g d_g^2/\sigma}$.
-In the case of $\tau_g<\tau_f$, the scenario of freezing stationary pores used so far fails.
-Therefore, when extending the freezing model to the impact on small or light grains, $\tau_f$ should be compared with the smaller one of $\tau_g$ and $\tau_i$ to determine the onset undercooling degree of the rapid-freezing regime.
+It is worth noting that the two critical freezing temperatures, $\Delta T_c$ and $\Delta T_r$, are defined distinctly. $\Delta T_c$ denotes the onset of complete solidification, a prerequisite for rapid-freezing phenomena.
+Therefore, $\Delta T_r<\Delta T_c$ is unrealistic.
+The value of $\Delta T_c$, given by $\tau_{f}=\tau_{F}$, is independent of $d_g$, since both $\tau_{f}$ and $\tau_{F}$ scale with $d_g^2$ (Eq.~\ref{eq.tauf} and \ref{eq.tauF}).
+However, $\Delta T_r$, the onset of the rapid-freezing regime, increases with $d_g^2$.
+Therefore, a critical grain size, $d_g^*$, exists where the rapid freezing process occurs at $\Delta T_r=\Delta T_c$.
+For the material investigated, $d_g^*$ is approximately 80\si{\micro\meter}.
+Reducing the grain size further does not lower the undercooling threshold for rapid-freezing and the shielding effect.
+However, smaller grains may be beneficial to prevent liquid penetration during impact.
+It is noteworthy that the inertia of individual grains decreases significantly at such small sizes, and the timescales of their motion driven by the impact stresses may become relevant, which causes rearrangements of pores.
+Simulations, theories and experiments give a shear stress scale, $\sigma\sim\sqrt{\eta\rho_l U^3/D_0}$, for droplet impact on solid surfaces~\cite{Roisman2009,Eggers2010,NouhouBako2016,Philippi2016,Sun2022}, with $\eta$ as the dynamic viscosity of the impacting liquid.
+The sliding timescale of grains under shear, $\tau_g=\sqrt{2\rho_g d_g^2/\sigma}$, can thus be estimated.
+If $\tau_g<\tau_f$, the scenario of freezing stationary pores becomes invalid.
+Hence, when applying the freezing model to small or light grains, $\tau_f$ should be compared with the smaller one of $\tau_g$ and $\tau_i$ to determine the onset undercooling degree of the rapid-freezing process.